Literature / The Gods Are Bastards

 - Eldritch Location: Several, all of which are also Bigger on the Inside and Genius Loci:

-- The Empire: The Tiraan Empire is somewhere between this and The Kingdom, an overwhelmingly powerful expansionist monarchy that assimilates new territories by force or the threat thereof... but also a pretty good place to live, and one where the government seems to genuinely care about its citizens.
+- The Empire: The Tiraan Empire is mild version—an overwhelmingly powerful expansionist monarchy that assimilates new territories by force or the threat thereof... but also a pretty good place to live, and one where the government seems to genuinely care about its citizens.

 - End of an Age: The end of the Age of Adventures, and the various characters' and organizations' reactions to it, is a running theme of the story and a driving force behind much of the plot.